 - Fundamental Knowledge- the basics such as entering a formula

 - Using Tools- using the tools available in MS Excel e.g. sort, autofilter, pivots

 - Using Functions- using MS Excel’s key formula functions e.g. vlookup, sumif etc

 - Super User Attributes- ability to solve problems in MS Excel using all the above

 The report (click on the adjacent image to see an example) you will receive shows how you score against the various skill definitions and will identify where you need to put in a bit more work (e.g. you use the Excel tools really well, but your functions are weak).

 You can choose to do the questionnaire online and get instant feedback (great for individuals) or else download the spreadsheet for use offline or if you want to have a group of people evaluated.

 Excel Skills Assessment Download for groups

-Watch the video clip below to see how the spreadsheet download of the Excel skills assessment can be used to assess groups
+Watch the video clip below to see how the spreadsheet download of the MS Excel skills assessment can be used to assess groups